-They felt their skin crawl as Elizabeth turned her attention towards them, her baby-blue eyes reserved and serene.
+Next, Elizabeth turned her attention towards them, her baby-blue eyes reserved and serene.

 "Well, have you seen enough?"
 Elizabeth's alluring, youthful face betrayed her aura, a nauseating wave of violence and slaughter that ripped from her like rising tidal water.
 "Are you ready to meet your maker?"

-“Looks like our time’s up,” Walken ignored Elizabeth's goading.
+"Back, fiend!"
+Walken ignored Elizabeth's goading.
 Instead, he forced his breathing to reach the optimum meditative cadence for mana retention.

 The Void bitch had one thing right.
 Walken was ready.